-To provide some context of the types of projects ongoing in the Wenatchee, Entiat, and Methow subbasins at this time, Appendix B of this proposal summarizes key information for recent habitat projects funded in 2007-2008.
-The UCSRB has begun to collect and collate all habitat protection and restoration projects, regardless of funding source, into a single web-based database accessible to the public at http://uc.ekosystem.us/.
+To provide some context of the types of projects ongoing in the Wenatchee, Entiat, and Methow subbasins at this time, Appendix B summarizes key information for recent habitat projects funded in 2007-2008.
 These projects represent collaborative efforts by some of the following: the Yakama Nation, state and federal agencies, and local project sponsors1, with the contribution of interested stakeholders and landowners.
 Each of these projects has furthered the objectives in the Recovery Plan, subbasin plans, watershed plans, and the Fish and Wildlife Program.